Yoobe/nba-hpprime/README.md

 ## Authors

-This is an education project.
+This is an educational puspose project.
-We developed this game with my son Selim Ersezer.
+We developed this game with my son Selim while learning Python and discovering his new gift the HP Prime.
-He is learning Python